PowerDNS/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

   Get a quick overview of several parameters.

   :>json string acl: A string of comma-separated netmasks currently allowed by the :ref:`ACL <ACL>`.
-  :>json list cache-hit-response-rules: A list of :json:object:`ResponseRule` objects applied on cache hits :>json list self-answered-response-rules: A list of :json:object:`ResponseRule` objects applied on self-answered queries :>json string daemon_type: The type of daemon, always "dnsdist" :>json list frontends: A list of :json:object:`Frontend` objects :>json list pools: A list of :json:object:`Pool` objects :>json list response-rules: A list of :json:object:`ResponseRule` objects :>json list rules: A list of :json:object:`Rule` objects :>json list servers: A list of :json:object:`Server` objects :>json string version: The running version of dnsdist
+  :>json list cache-hit-response-rules: A list of :json:schema:`ResponseRule` objects applied on cache hits :>json list self-answered-response-rules: A list of :json:schema:`ResponseRule` objects applied on self-answered queries :>json string daemon_type: The type of daemon, always "dnsdist" :>json list frontends: A list of :json:schema:`Frontend` objects :>json list pools: A list of :json:schema:`Pool` objects :>json list response-rules: A list of :json:schema:`ResponseRule` objects :>json list rules: A list of :json:schema:`Rule` objects :>json list servers: A list of :json:schema:`Server` objects :>json string version: The running version of dnsdist

 .. http:get:: /api/v1/servers/localhost/statistics

-  Returns a list of all statistics as :json:object:`StatisticItem`.
+  Returns a list of all statistics as :json:schema:`StatisticsItem`.

 .. http:get:: /api/v1/servers/localhost/config

-  Returns a list of :json:object:`ConfigSetting` objects.
+  Returns a list of :json:schema:`ConfigSetting` objects.

 .. http:get:: /api/v1/servers/localhost/config/allow-from

-  Gets you the ``allow-from`` :json:object:`ConfigSetting`, who's value is a list of strings of all the netmasks in the :ref:`ACL <ACL>`.
+  Gets you the ``allow-from`` :json:schema:`ConfigSetting`, who's value is a list of strings of all the netmasks in the :ref:`ACL <ACL>`.

   **Example request**: